k08045kk/CopyTabTitleUrl/README.md

 ## Features
-You can perform the following actions (copy to the clipboard).
+You can perform the following actions.
-+ Copy the title and URL
++ Copy the title and URL to the clipboard
-+ Copy the title
++ Copy the title to the clipboard
-+ Copy the URL
++ Copy the URL to the clipboard
-+ Copy the format
++ Copy the format to the clipboard

-You can perform actions on the following tab.
+You can perform actions on the following tabs.
 + Current tab
-+ Multiple selected tabs (Option must be enabled)
++ Multiple selected tabs
 + Current window tabs
 + All window tabs

-You can perform an action by doing the following.
+You can perform actions from the following operations.
-+ Context menu (all, page, text selection, browser action, tab)
++ Context menu (all, page, selection, link, image, browser action, tab)
 + Browser action (popup, click)
-+ Shortcut
++ Keyboard shortcuts